putget/pollypull/README.md

-## CVE-2024-38526
+## CVE-2024-38526 - Polyfill Scanner:

-- [x] Mass Urls Scanner
+[x] Mass Urls Scanner

--The polyfill.io CDN, previously compromised to serve malicious code, has now been secured with the latest fix in pdoc 14.5.1.
+The polyfill.io CDN, previously compromised to serve malicious code, has now been secured with the latest fix in pdoc 14.5.1.

 ## Overview